The ADHD Test for Women is designed with the experience of real ADHD women in mind to help you in your quest for self-ADHD-discovery.

 It’s helpful to know that these features are present within ADHD even though they aren’t on the test.

-Share The ADHD Test for Women
+Share The Female ADHD Test Online

-Women with ADHD are usually misdiagnosed with something else.
-Research indicates that up to 75% of women with ADHD don’t know they have it yet.
-ADHD often impacts our self esteem, disrupts relationships, and creates emotional turmoil.
+ADHD impacts our self esteem, disrupts relationships, and creates emotional turmoil.
 Many times, doctors treat these symptoms with antidepressants.
 Unfortunately, they don’t do much for ADHD.

 We have to change that!
 Share the ADHD Test for Women on your social media profile to help inspire change and spread the awareness!
 Women suffer in silence and it’s time that we end that.
 Help me spread the word, okay?